What is the average salary in Milton, MA?

 Sodexo

 Sodexo is a global service company.
-It provides food and facilities management services.
-The company offers good salaries to its employees.
+It provides food services and facilities management.
+The company is known for its diverse and inclusive work culture.

 How does the cost of living in Milton, MA compare to the national average?